MENGEMBANGKAN KECINTAAN MEMBACA UNTUK ANAK INDONESIA

 Yayasan Literasi Anak Indonesia

-YLAI is a non-profit organization developing a reading culture and love of reading for elementary school-aged children in Indonesia.
+Yayasan Literasi Anak Indonesia (YLAI) is a non-profit organization established since 2014.
+We aim to develop a reading culture, and a love of reading for K-6 children throughout Indonesia.

 Impact